Michaelkenber/PlannerApp/REPORT.md

 ![alt text](https://github.com/Michaelkenber/PlannerApp/blob/master/doc/MapScreen.png)

+# Classes and Functions
+## PlannerViewController.swift
+This viewcontroller displays the daily activities of the user chronologically in a tableview.
+In the a dictionary is defined with a string representing a date as key, and an array of activities of values.
+This representation is important because it determines most of the data structure.

+All the functions within this viewController concern themselves with user interaction and representing the tableview.

+## CalendarViewController.swift
+This is a custom UIViewController class.
+It contains functions relating to users operating with the calendar.

+It has a button right and a button left function, for when the right and the left button are pressed.

+It has an updateUI function that tells the Collectionview how to fill itself for a new month.
+The updateUI function calls upon CollectionView.reloadtable data which calls all the other collectionview functions within the class telling how the collection function must be initialized and how it should act when interacted with.

+## MapViewController.swift
+This is a custom UIViewController class that represents the map.

+Its most important functions drawPath and createMarkers, which draws a path between two activities and creates markers for each of these activities, which the name already suggests.

+The other functions within this class tell the viewcontroller how to display the map, and how to act when interacted with.

+## AddActivityTableViewController.swift
+This is the table view controller class where users can add an activity.
+Most of the functions concern themselves with updating the labels.

+The most important function within this class is the function calculate traveltime.
+This function calculates the traveltime betweentwo activities.

+## CollectionViewCell.swift
+This class is a custom UICollectionView class.
+It contains only an outlet to the label of the collectionviewcell within the collectionview.

+## TransportType.swift
+This is a struct for the transport type that confirms to the equatable protocol.

+## SelectTransportTypeViewController.swift
+This is the viewcontroller where a user can select the transport type.
+It contains only tableview functions.

+## Activity.swift
+This struct is a struct that holds an activity of the user.
+It confirms to the Equatable, Comparable and Codable protocol.

+## Coordinate.swift
+This is a struct that holds the coordinates and placename of a location.
+It confirms to the Codable protocol.

 # Prerequisites
 For the project we will need the folowing data sources:
 * Google Directions API retrieved from the google developers site